Learning To Mush – Dog Sledding In The Yukon

 So three things not to do or at least speak up if you can't do it.

-Day 2 on the ranch
+Day 3 on the ranch

-The spring thaw arriving about 6 weeks early caused quite a headache to the Sky High team.
-We didn't really know what a drama it was (they were expert at hiding it) however our second day out we did a trail that they usually do only the day prior to you heading up to camp, so we did very much get a condensed training course over some very bumpy trails but they were amazing for every step of it.
-I hit the deck on one sharp turn and as soon as I hit the ground (it wasn't soft snow either) my hand popped open and I let go of my sled.
+This meant we did very much get a condensed training course over some very bumpy trails but they were amazing for every step of it.
+I hit the deck on one sharp turn and as soon as I hit the ground (it wasn’t soft snow either) my hand popped open and I let go of my sled.
 I screamed as loud as I could and thankfully our guide managed to block their path with her team and all was OK.
-I held it all the way to the ground but my hand hit the road and involuntarily just popped open.
-I was mortified, but Michaela our guide said she was happy that I'd yelled to let her know and she'd managed to stop them.
-Phew!

-Day 3 Up to Mount Bonneville
+Day 4 Up to Mount Bonneville

-Day three saw us heading up to Mount Bonneville which is about 3-4 hours mushing all up I would say.
+Day four saw us heading up to Mount Bonneville which is about 3-4 hours mushing all up I would say.
 We had a different guide today and I learn some new things which was great.
 I loved the way they mixed up the guides.
 It really gives you a chance to see how different people do it and you learn heaps more.

-During the course of the day we had a few challenges with the other single woman passing people.
-I thought it was strange but you don't ever really leave you team, so even when we stop for snacks or lunch, you turn your sled over and sit on it so your team can't take of with it.
-Because of that you don't really get the chance to talk to others with you.
-You do have ice pics that secure your sled in place, but you only have one and you need at least 2 to make sure the dogs can't pull it out of the snow and take off.
-The guides all have two very high quality picks but we only get one and it isn't as good.
+The guides all have two very high quality picks but we only get one and it isn’t as good.
 So you can walk around your sled to get your lunch out etc but if you need to pee, you have to tell the guide so they can come and look after your sled while you run into the bushes.

 Me on top of Bonneville with my team.
 I remember stacking it really hard at the bottom of a hill (I stopped braking too early) and being so very proud of myself that I hung on to my sled.
 I finally got my shit together and got up only to see Rugar looking at me with this ultimate look of pity on his face.
 I know dogs expressions and he was thinking “oh struth how did we get this unco??”.

-When we got to the top of the mountain she passed me and next time we stopped was right next to me.
-I did ask then about why she was passing everyone (there had been more than a few snarls from my team) and she told me she couldn't stop her team.
-OMG – that was really dangerous so I mentioned that I thought she should tell our guide before we got going again.
+Anyway I digress.
+When we got to the top of the mountain the other woman passed me and next time we stopped she was right next to me.
+I did ask then about why she was passing everyone (there had been more than a few snarls from my team) and she told me she couldn’t stop her team.

 I saw him talking to her so assumed they had solved it and never thought anything more about it.